vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Functionality/Freezing.md

 {
     get
     {
-        // This is a recursive loop.
+        // 🔴 This is a recursive loop.
-        // Instead of using the backing _example, the property's getter is called again. if (Example < 10)
+        // Instead of using the backing field "_example", the property's getter is called again. if (Example < 10)
             return 0;
         return _example;